 But at times, we will run a set zone play to get someone open for a good shot, whether an inside shot or a 3-pointer.
 In teaching our system, we first teach our basic zone offense(s), and then add a few of these plays as the season progresses.

-Yes, you can screen the zone.
+You can screen the zone.
 An effective method is to swing the ball to one side and then, as the zone shifts, back-screen the weakside of the zone.
 With any of these plays, if the play breaks down, O1 should recognize this and resume your usual zone offense.
 Also, an important part of any zone offense or zone play is offensive rebounding after the shot goes up.
 Get those second and third shots!

 "Carolina"This play is designed to attack the 2-3 zone from the back-side of the zone, using a skip pass and screening the back-side of the zone.
 Younger kids may have difficulty making the long skip pass and might find "Zone-1X" below a better alternative.

 O1 passes to O2 (diagram A) and this causes the zone to shift.
 O5 slides down into the weakside corner.
 O3 back-screens the outside low zone defender so that O5 is open for the skip pass from O2.

 As the pass is being made, O4 cuts to the ball-side elbow (diagram B).
 Once the pass is made, O5 lets the outside defender slip by out to the corner and O5 now screens the middle defender in the zone.
 O4 cuts off O3's screen to the block for the pass and lay-up (diagram C).